gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

-- Make it easy to have the same set of variants for all components.
-- Add a 'development' assemble task, which chooses a single binary for each component.
-- Need to make standard 'build', 'check' lifecycle tasks available too.
-- Formalise the concept of a naming scheme for binary names, tasks and file paths.
-- Need to be able to build a single variant or all variants.
 - Need to consume locally and between projects and between builds.
 - Need a hook to infer the default variant.
 - Need to handle dependencies.